PrintNinja - online printing made easy for creators

 Saddle-stitching is the least expensive and simplest binding method available.
-In the saddle-stitching process, parent sheets are cut, folded, and stapled together to form a finished booklet.
+In the saddle-stitching process, parent sheets are cut, scored, folded, and stapled together to form a finished booklet.
 This type of binding is used for single issue comic books, workbooks, shorter catalogs, cookbooks, and booklets of all kinds.

 To create a saddle-stitched piece, printed parent sheets are first cut and folded using a folding machine.
 Then the folded pages are fed through a special machine, which inserts two staples into the spine of the booklet.

 Unlike most other binding methods, saddle-stitching doesn’t come with any design-specific restrictions.
 Since the pages open completely flat, images can extend across two pages (known as a double-page spread) without the chance that any content will be lost in the gutter.